Margaret Tudor: Early life

 Possible portrait of Margaret or her sister Mary.
 Painted by Bernhard Strigel, circa 1520.

-Margaret was born on 28 November 1489 in the Palace of Westminster in London to King Henry VII and his wife, Elizabeth of York.
+Margaret was born on 29 November 1489 at the Palace of Westminster in London to King Henry VII and his wife, Elizabeth of York.
 She was their second child and firstborn daughter.
 Her siblings included Arthur, Prince of Wales, the future King Henry VIII, and Mary, who would briefly become Queen of France.
 Margaret was baptised in St. Margaret's, Westminster on St Andrew's Day.
 She was named after Margaret Beaufort, Countess of Richmond and Derby, her paternal grandmother.

-Her nurse was Alice Davy, who later joined the household of Catherine of Aragon.
+She was placed under the supervision of the Lady mistress of the royal nursery, Elizabeth, Lady Darcy, and her nurse was Alice Davy, who later joined the household of Catherine of Aragon.

 On 30 September 1497, James IV's commissioner, the Spaniard Pedro de Ayala concluded a lengthy truce with England, and the marriage with Margaret became a serious possibility.
 James was in his late twenties and still unmarried.
 Pedro de Ayala heard that both Elizabeth of York and Margaret Beaufort opposed the marriage, contending that Margaret was too young to become a mother.
 The Italian historian Polydore Vergil said that some of the English royal council objected to the match, saying that it would bring the Stewarts directly into the line of English succession, to which the wily and astute Henry replied:What then?
 Should anything of the kind happen (and God avert the omen), I foresee that our realm would suffer no harm, since England would not be absorbed by Scotland, but rather Scotland by England, being the noblest head of the entire island, since there is always less glory and honour in being joined to that which is far the greater, just as Normandy once came under the rule and power of our ancestors the English.

 On 24 January 1502, Scotland and England concluded the Treaty of Perpetual Peace, the first peace agreement between the two realms in over 170 years.
 The marriage treaty was concluded the same day and was viewed as a guarantee of the new peace.
 Margaret, who was still a child, remained in England, but was now known as the "Queen of Scots".